Minitab MTW files

 To extract all readable worksheets and streams from a Minitab file, simply run:

-After processing, Indexly automatically generates clean .csv and .txt outputs in the same directory.
+After processing, Indexly generates clean .csv, .txt, or .bin outputs in the selected output directory.

 Example output: